North American box turtle: Conservation status

 As the conservation status is defined for a species and not for a genus, differences exist between the different species in the genus Terrapene.
 Terrapene coahuila, as it is endemic only to Coahuila, is classified as endangered.
 While its geographic range reduced by 40% to 360 km^{2} in the past 40–50 years, the population of this species reduced from "well over 10,000" to "2,500" in 2002.
 The most widely distributed species Terrapene carolina is classified as vulnerable, while Terrapene ornata is in a lower category as near threatened.

 For Terrapene nelsoni insufficient information is available for classification.

 The Eastern box turtle, Terrapene carolina carolina has been declining due to anthropogenic factors and disease.
 Studies have documented reports of polymicrobial necrotizing bacterial infection.
 In Illinois, over 50 box turtles were found dead and this infection was determined to be the cause.
 Ranavirus may also negatively impact Eastern box turtle population.
 Continued investigation of Box turtle disease is important to conservation efforts.

 Sniffer dogs have been trained to find and track box turtles as part of conservation efforts.

 Box turtles as pets

 Most turtle and tortoise societies recommend against box turtles as pets for small children.
 Box turtles are easily stressed by over-handling and require more care than is generally thought.
 Box turtles get stressed when moved into new surroundings.
-Some specimens will wander aimlessly until they die trying to find their original home if they are removed from the exact area that they grew up in.
+Some box turtles will wander aimlessly until they die trying to find their original home if they are removed from the exact area that they grew up in.
 Three-toed box turtles are often considered the best ones to keep as pets since they are hardy and seem to suffer less from being moved into a new environment.